taylorr25/My-First-Project/README.md

 Inputs are variables which can help you and others modify your design.
 Possible inputs for a table would be table height, wood thickness, leg width.

+Readme text here

+Import svg files to use in your project.